magnusviri/svg2icns/README.md

 ## Requirements

 This script should run without installing anything extra if you're on a recent macOS.
-It requires iconutil and sips.
+It requires iconutil and sips which come with macOS.
 It requires one of these: qlmanage (included with macOS), svg2png, inkscape, or ImageMagik.

 If for some reason you don't have qlmanage, you can install one of the others with homebrew (see http://brew.sh to install that)